douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * Kaĵuno - Cajun (relating to the Cajun people of Louisiana)
 * Kaŭkaziano - Caucasian
 * Kelvino - Kelvin (unit of temperature)
+* Kiel vi fartas? - How are you?
 * Kievo - Kiev
 * Kimrio - Wales
+* Kioma horo estas? - What time is it?
 * Kolombio - Colombia
 * Kolosano - Colossian (relating to the Epistle to the Colossians in the Bible)
 * Kongo - Congo